THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 CURRENCY EXCHANGE

 You’ll get the best currency exchange rate at a company called Super Rich.
-They’ve rapidly all over Bangkok and currently there are many copy cats providing roughly the same low rates.
-But Super Rich is the original which is why I’m recommending them here.
+They’ve rapidly spread all over Bangkok, and currently, many copycats are providing roughly the same low rates.
+But Super Rich is the original, which is why I’m recommending them here.

 Make sure you bring new and current bills along with your passport for identification purposes.
 I do not recommend exchanging currency at a Thai bank.